Gabriel2409/obsidian_notes/B Trees VS LSM Trees.md

 ## Advantages of LSM Trees

 - Write amplification
-  - B tree writes every page of data at least twice: once to the write ahead log and once to the tree page itself.
+  - B tree writes every page of data at least twice: once to the [[Write Ahead Log]] and once to the tree page itself.
 There is also overhead of writing the entire page even if a few bytes in that page changed
   - LSM Trees also rewrite data multiple times due to the repeated compaction and merging of SSTables.
 However, they are able to sustain higher throughput because the write amplication is lower
 - LSM Trees can be better compressed (smaller files on disk)